f3rr4nx/WinAPIGraph/README.md

 `WinAPIGraph` starts a VM through PyREBox, once all the malware analysis is executed and the VM is closed the process of network creation will start, for this it is necessary to have the neo4j database active.
 The script can be started through ``start.sh``.

-`WinAPIGraph` can also be run separately by simply entering the address where the log is located, from which we want to generate the network. ``python3 WinAPIGraph.py``.

 ```
 ---------------------------------
 Usage